stootaghaj/GamingVQA/README.md

-# GamingPara: Gaming Parametric based Quality models
+# GamingPara: Gaming Parametric based Quality Models

+This repo provides two parametric based video quality metrics, estimating the video quality of cloud gaming services.

-Planning model can predict the gaming video quality based on the video paramters, bitrate, framerate, encoding resolution and gaming video complexity.
+- Planning model can predict the gaming video quality based on the video paramters, bitrate, framerate, encoding resolution and gaming video complexity.
+- Monitoring model can predict the gaming video quality based on the bitstream information (note that the monitoring model is not yet available in the repo due to IPR concern).

 ## How to Use
 In order to run the code there are two options: